 Creating the Project and Importing Datasets¶

 Workflows are organized as projects on a DSS instance.
-The project home page contains metadata (description, tags), record of activities and a lot more.
-These and other important ideas are detailed in explanations about the platform’s main concepts.
+The project home page contains metadata (description, tags), records of activities, and much more.
+These and other important ideas are detailed in this overview of the main concepts of Dataiku DSS.

-- Let’s create the first dataset and call it usage.
-Here’s one way to do that:
+- Let’s create the first dataset and name it

-- Click on the Import your first dataset button
+- Click on the + Import Your First Dataset button on the project homepage.

-- Click on Preview to view the import settings that will be used by DSS by default–these can be overidden!
+- Click on Preview to view the default import settings used by Dataiku DSS.

-- If the data is stored in a JSON format, for example, then we can detect the format in this step
+- These settings can be adjusted as necessary.
+For example, if the data is stored in a JSON format, then we can detect that in this step.

-- If the settings and import look ok, click Create
+- If the import settings look ok, click Create.

-- By repeating these actions, we can import the two other files as datasets (via the Flow): maintenance_failure.csv.gz and maintenance.gz.csv.
+- Repeat these actions to import the two remaining files as datasets: failure.csv.gz and maintenance.gz.csv.